operator-playground-io/kong-operator-tile/cover.md

 1. Install Kong Operator and verify its successful installation.
 2. Create Kong Instance to deploy Kong Ingress Controller and verify status of pods and services.
-3. Deploy an example application Service and expose it with kong Ingress.
+3. Deploy an example application Service and expose it with Kong Ingress.
-4. Verify that Kong ingress works and relays requests to the application.
+4. Verify that Kong Ingress works and relays requests to the application.
 5. Cleanup Operator.